medibloc/panacea-core/.gitbook/guide/join-the-network.md

 Custom TCP | TCP | 1317 | HTTP

 The P2P `26656` port must be exposed to other Panacea nodes.
-If your node will be in the VPC guarded by [Sentry nodes](https://docs.tendermint.com/master/nodes/validators.html#local-configuration), expose `26656` to only Sentry nodes (recommended).
+If your node will be in the VPC guarded by Sentry nodes, expose `26656` to only Sentry nodes (recommended).
 If not, expose it to anywhere.
+For details about Sentry nodes, please see the [Tendermint guide](https://docs.tendermint.com/master/nodes/validators.html#local-configuration).

 The RPC `26657` and HTTP `1317` ports are for sending transactions/queries to your node.
 So, expose them to the network where you perform operational actions.